Is Acupuncture Covered by Insurance in Alberta?

 What credentials does the practitioner need to have?

-After your treatment you'll receive a receipt that includes your practitioner's name, credentials, College of Acupuncturists of Alberta registration number, date of service, and amount paid.
-You submit this to your insurer through their app, online portal, or by mail and receive reimbursement directly — typically within a few business days.
+After your appointment you'll receive a receipt that includes your practitioner's name, credentials, College of Acupuncturists of Alberta registration number, date of service, and amount paid.
+Submit this to your insurer through their app, online portal, or by mail — reimbursement typically arrives within a few business days.

-Alberta Health Care Insurance Plan (AHCIP) — the provincial public coverage that covers doctor visits and hospital care — does not cover acupuncture.
-This is a separate question from your extended benefits, and most people asking about insurance coverage are asking about their work or private plan rather than AHS.
+No. The Alberta Health Care Insurance Plan — provincial coverage for doctor visits and hospital care — does not cover acupuncture.
+When most people ask about insurance coverage for acupuncture, they're asking about their extended health benefits through work or a private plan, not AHS.

 Acupuncture fees are an eligible medical expense under CRA guidelines — you may be able to claim them on your personal income tax return